 The First-year/Sophomore (FS) Requirement

-All students are required to take three FS courses in the first two years: FS 101, 102, and 201.
+All students are required to take three FS courses in the first two years: FS 101, FS 102, and FS 201.
 The FS program encourages careful listening and reading, thoughtful speaking and writing, and reflective academic planning and self-exploration.
 These courses provide opportunities to develop communication and research skills useful for generating, exploring, defending, and challenging ideas.
 This background prepares students to succeed in the Junior Seminar and Senior Project that are required in the student’s major.
 Taken together, the FS program, Junior Seminar, and Senior Project ensure that all Allegheny graduates are equipped to think critically and creatively, to communicate clearly and persuasively, and to meet challenges in a diverse, interconnected world.

 The Major Requirement